hanna-8/Playground/lessons-learned/secure_transport_layer.md

 Pros: no cons of the above :).
 Cons: not free.
 However, not *extremely* costly either..

-We'll take the second approach, so Let's Encrypt!

 ```
 var https = require("https");
 var fs = require("fs");